antonyoni/PsThreading/README.md

 $PsThreading.Utility.LogicalCpus  # Number of logical CPUs
 ```

-and some sample parameter sets and thread templates for various threading patterns:
+and some sample parameter sets and thread script blocks for various threading patterns:

 ```powershell
 $PsThreading.Parameter.WorkerOnly